dragoscirjan/aurelia-content-loader/README.md

 `$ yarn dev`: Run the docz to see your changes;

-> Momentarely I do not use the testing environment.
+> NOTE: Momentarely I do not use the testing environment.
 I'm using [this project](https://github.com/dragoscirjan/aurelia-plugins-dev) to develop.
 You're all invited to help with the unit tests, if you wish to.

 `$ yarn test`: Run all tests: type checking and unit tests;